-- 86. It is undisputed that the analysis of the Athlete's A Samples (Sample Codes A3869135 and A2977628) produced an adverse analytical finding for the substance recombinant Erythropoietin (r-EPO).
-Furthermore, it is also undisputed that the result of the analysis of the Athlete's B Samples (Sample Codes B3869135 and B2977628) confirmed an adverse analytic finding for this substance.
-The usage of r-EPO is prohibited In-Competition and Out-of-Competition under section S2 of the 2015 WADA Prohibited List. - 87.
+- 80. It is undisputed that the analysis of the Athlete's A Samples (Sample Codes A2977641 and A2977623) produced an adverse analytical finding for the substance recombinant Erythropoietin (r-EPO).
+The usage of r-EPO is prohibited In-Competition and Out-of-Competition under section S2 of the 2015 WADA Prohibited List. - 81.
 Rule 32.1 of the IAAF Rules defines doping as the occurrence of one or more of the antidoping rule violations set out in Rule 32.2, which reads as follows: